History of the Catholic Church in Japan: Background

+Missionaries

 Francis Xavier

 Francis Xavier was the first Jesuit to go to Japan as a missionary.
 In Portuguese Malacca in December 1547, Xavier met a Japanese man from Kagoshima named Anjirō.
 Anjirō had heard from Xavier in 1545 and had travelled from Kagoshima to Malacca with the purpose of meeting with him.
 Having been charged with murder, Anjirō had fled Japan.
 He told Xavier extensively about his former life and the customs and culture of his beloved homeland.
 Anjirō helped Xavier as a mediator and translator for the mission to Japan that now seemed much more possible.
 "I asked [Anjirō] whether the Japanese would become Christians if I went with him to this country, and he replied that they would not do so immediately, but would first ask me many questions and see what I knew.
 Above all, they would want to see whether my life corresponded with my teaching."

 Xavier returned to India in January 1548.
 The next 15 months were occupied with various journeys and administrative measures in India.
 Then, due to displeasure at what he considered un-Christian life and manners on the part of the Portuguese which impeded missionary work, he left India and traveled to East Asia.
 He left Goa on 15 April 1549, stopped at Malacca and visited Canton.
 He was accompanied by Anjirō, two other Japanese men, the father Cosme de Torrès and Brother João Fernandes.
 He had taken with him presents for the "King of Japan" since he was intending to introduce himself as the Apostolic Nuncio.

 Xavier reached Japan on 27 July 1549, with Anjirō and three other Jesuits, but it was not until 15 August that he went ashore at Kagoshima, the principal port of the province of Satsuma on the island of Kyūshū.
 As a representative of the Portuguese king, he was received in a friendly manner and was hosted by Anjirō's family until October 1550.
 From October to December 1550, he resided in Yamaguchi.
 Shortly before Christmas, he left for Kyoto but failed to meet with the Emperor.
 He returned to Yamaguchi in March 1551, where he was permitted to preach by the daimyō of the province.
 However, lacking fluency in the Japanese language, he had to limit himself to reading aloud a Japanese translation of a catechism.